Dog Ear Cleaners Buyer's Guide

 What Causes Ear Infections?

-Bacterial infections are the most common though, with the most common ones affecting dogs being Pseudomonas Aeruginosa, Proteus Mirabilis and Escherichia Coli.
-Based on feedbacks from dog owners, our top pick dog ear cleaner is effective against all of them, and many more.
+Bacterial infections are the most common though, with the most common ones affecting dogs being Pseudomonas Aeruginosa, Proteus Mirabilis, and Escherichia Coli.
+Based on feedback from dog owners, our top pick dog ear cleaner is effective against all of them and many more.

 Then comes the fungi, which are primarily the culprit as far as the yeast and other similar infections are concerned.